-By: Jesse Dorogusker, Square Hardware Lead
+This article was written by Jesse Dorogusker, Square Hardware Lead.

 It’s Sunday afternoon and you’re in line at the grocery store, waiting (and waiting) as your new chip card sits stuck in the credit card machine being processed.
 On the bright side, you’ve now bonded with the checkout clerk.
 On the other hand, you both agree that chip card speed sucks.